FAMILY COUNSELING

 • Separation, divorce, or blended family adjustments

-If your family is experiencing one or more of the issues, Family Care Center can help you with services of a qualified professional marriage and family therapist:
+If your family is experiencing one or more of the issues, Family Care Center can help you with the services of a licensed family therapist:

 • Family members have difficulty functioning in their normal capacity.
 Do you feel an “energy drain” in your family?
 Are things that used to be routine and normal now burdensome?